 Hello Judson ISD Community,

-It has been fast going for the first two weeks of school, and Transportation has made minor changes to some bus routes and stops.
+Summer is here and so are Summer Programs.
 For the latest updates using the Chrome Browswer Click Here and Transfinder will assist you in locating your bus route and stop.
 Type in your address and locate your school for your bus stop.
 For easy instructions click on the Transfinder for Parents Brochure.
+Call the Transportation Department for Bus Shuttles for TSI, EOC, & Tuition Based Programs at Veterans Memorial High School, SSI Programs at Metzger Middle School, Salinas Elementary School, or James Masters Elementary School.
 Thank you for your understanding, JISDTransportation Department.

 Judson ISD provides transportation if the following requirements are met: